Wildhoney/Freelancer/README.md

 ## Getting Started

 `Freelancer` uses the **same** interface as `Worker` except the passed parameters upon instantiation are *slightly* different.

-Normally when invoking `new Worker` you pass the location of the file, whereas with `new Freelancer` you pass a function that contains the body of the worker &ndash; `Freelancer` also allows an *optional* second parameter to be passed that allows you to send additional parameters to the worker.
+Normally when invoking `new Worker` you pass the location of the file, whereas with `new Freelancer` you pass a function that contains the body of the worker.

+`Freelancer` also allows an *optional* [second parameter](#passing-parameters) to be passed that allows you to send additional options to the worker.

 ```javascript
 import { Freelancer } from 'freelancer';